facebookresearch/LIGHT/projects/common_sense/README.md

 ### Sweeps

-Model sweeps are run from ParlAI-Internal, under `projects/light/common_sense/`.
+Model sweeps are run from ParlAI-Internal, under `projects/light/common_sense/train_sweeps`.
+There is also an `old_scripts` folder in `common_sense/` for reference for prior work on graph generation from models.

 ### Analysis